Today's Flash Patch represents the following as

 "Radio Operator, Maintenance And Driver" (ROMAD)

-- This was short lived being less than 6 months.
+- This was short lived being less than about 6 months.

 were also know in the early days of Vietnam as "Pack Rats" because